SuperUserockx/InternShipSubmission/README.md

 # Program to manage the calls for the lift
-This program manages receives the calls for the lift from each floor and manages the path of the lift in order to achieve the maximum efficiency.
+This program manages the calls for the lift from each floor and shows the path of the lift in order to achieve the maximum efficiency.

 ## Working

-The program uses two working threads to manage the functioning.
+The program uses two working threads to manage its functioning.

-The first thread is responsible for data collection and storing them according to the type of request made.
+The first thread is responsible for data collection and storing it according to the type of request made.

-The second thread is responsible for parsing the data and managing which direction the lift is supposed to go and where it is supposed to stop.
-This thread even manages to stop the lift at those floors which are in its path i.e. if the lift is supposed to go to 12th floor and someone at 8th floor requests to go up if the lift is at lower lever at a lower level at the time the request is made the lift will stop at 8th floor. whereas if the request was for going down it will do the same after completing the ongoing request.
+The second thread is responsible for parsing the data and managing which direction the lift should go or stop.
+This thread also manages to stop the lift at those floors which are in its path i.e. if the lift is supposed to go to 12th floor and someone at 8th floor requests to go up if the lift is coming from lower lever at the time the request is made, the lift will stop at 8th floor and in case the request was for going down it will do the same after completing the ongoing request.
 This thread also manages the output window which displays the current state of the lift.

 ## Video Demonstration